 getEntityMetaClass()returns a dynamic implementation of the MetaClass interface that represents the current schema of

 KeyValueEntityinstances.
-It is defined by previous calls to
+It is determined by previous calls to